data-addict-com/jadynekena.github.io/_posts/2024-10-16-people-are-making-ai-a-big-deal.md

 - AI can actually be really helpful to **learn about a new topic**, but in my opinion **it should never be the only source of information** you should use.
 In schools and even at universities, students are now **suspected** to be using AI for their homeworks (even when they are just brilliant).
 - To organize **vacation**, I can confirm you that AI is very powerful.
 It will give you the must-sees of your new destination, the itinerary from your hotel and the time it will take to go over there.
 TIME-SAVING, definitely.
 Be careful though : sometimes the details it gives are totally wrong, for example for the places I wanted to visit in Prague - lol.
 - As a dev or a data professionnal, AI has redefined **our work**.
 Some people use it to solve a tiny problem they're facing (instead of StackOverflow for example), and some other give the whole big problem to the AI directly.
 Personally, I'm still part of the first group of people.
-- Recently, I have heard about a french church that released a AI **related to faith/the Bible**: [hello bible](https://www.hellobible.ai/fr){:target="_blank"}.
+- Recently, I have heard about a french church that released a AI **related to faith/the Bible**: [Hello Bible](https://www.hellobible.ai/fr){:target="_blank"}.
 Honestly, I really doubt on the "AI" behind it because when I talked to it about something else than the Bible, it kept saying the same thing over and over again.
 Also, I find it problematic to base your personal faith on a machine response...
 But who am I to judge !

 ## 2. On social media